openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

-Read the client request body synchronously but still non-blocking.
+Read the client request body synchronously but still non-blockingly.

 If the request body is already read previously by turning on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) or by using other modules, then this function is a no-op and returns immediately.

+If the request body has already been explicitly discarded, either by this module's [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) or other modules, this function is a no-op and returns immediately.

 In case of errors, like connection errors while reading the data, this method will throw out a Lua exception *or* terminate the current request with the 500 status code immediately.

 You can later either retrieve the request body data via [ngx.req.get_body_data](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_data) or retrieve the temporary file name for the body data cached to disk via [ngx.req.get_body_file](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_file), depending on

-1. whether the current request body has already exceeding your [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size),
+1. whether the current request body is already exceeding your [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size),
 1. and whether you have turned on [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only).

 In case that you do not want to read the request body and the current request may have a request body, then it's crucial to use the [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function to explicitly discard the request body, or you'll break HTTP 1.1 keepalive and HTTP 1.1 pipelining.